 The ROBD device shall have enough internal storage capacity to store, at minimum, 15 encrypted data files that have not been submitted.

-The encrypted collected OBD data shall be retained for at least seven days following a successful submission to the electronic reporting system.
+The collected OBD data shall be retained securely for at least seven days following a successful submission to the electronic reporting system.

 Data Fields.